Hello! I’m looking forward to getting to know you.

 Now in my 70’s, I’m well launched into the 20 to 30 years of life after 65 that ageing boomers can now expect to live.

-And while I’m aware that ageism is one of the most tolerated prejudice in Canada, I’m inspired and stimulated by the many examples of people in the ‘best third’ of their lives who are living their lives full of vitality, purpose and meaning.
-Many in the vanguard of the ‘retirement revolution’ are writing books on the new retirement; speaking out-naming and challenging ageist stereotypes and creating a cultural upwelling of awareness of late life adult development.
+I’m inspired and stimulated by the many examples of people in their 60’s, 70’s, 80’s and beyond who are living lives of vitality, adventure, purpose and meaning.
+Many in the vanguard of the retirement revolution are writing books on the new retirement; speaking out-naming and challenging ageist stereotypes and creating a cultural upwelling of awareness of late life adult development.
 Their message?
 We need never stop learning and growing.

-It was only in hindsight that I realized the writing of ‘Once Choice at a Time: A Practical Guide to Well-Being’. was a wrapping up of a period of my life.
+In my own journey, it was only in hindsight that I realized writing and publishing my book ‘One Choice at a Time: A Practical Guide to Well-Being’ in 2017 was a wrapping up of a period of my life.
 It felt like a legacy piece – and my way of sharing with my daughter what I’d been doing all those years in my office.
-The book summarized some of the principles and practices that I have used and taught as ways to support my own and clients well-being from the inside out.

-While I loved (and continue to love) my work as a psychotherapist, after writing ‘One Choice at a Time’, I was ready for a change in direction.
-I realized that my interest and passion is to coach women and men who are going through their retirement transition to age with confidence and step forward into a different yet flourishing, and vital next stage of their lives.
+While I loved (and continue to love) my work as a psychotherapist, after writing ‘One Choice at a Time’, I realized I was ready for a change in direction.
+My interest and passion is to coach women and men who are going through their retirement transition to age with confidence and elan and step forward into a flourishing, joyful and purposeful next stage of their lives.

 Let’s partner and walk this path together.

 “I can’t say enough wonderful things about Susan Farling’s skills.
 She is compassionate, perceptive, observant, pragmatic and creative.
 I’d recommend her to anyone.” – artist in her sixties